Death Classification: Line of Duty Death

 The men were taken to the station for questioning where they confessed to the robbery, shooting and ownership of the recovered guns.
 Nick Floridia and Mike Trotta pleaded guilty to Officer O’Donnell’s murder.
 On August 6, 1931, Judge Charles A. Williams, presiding over the bench trial, sentenced them each to serve 145 years in the Illinois State Penitentiary at Joliet.
 In 1959, Nick Floridia’s sentence was commuted by Governor Stratton for good behavior and reduced to 60 years in prison.
 He became eligible for parole in 1961 and was released from prison the same year, after serving 30 years of his prison sentence.
 Mike Trotta’s sentenced was reduced to 60 years in prison after he participated in Malaria experiments during World War II.

-Officer O'Donnell was waked at his residence located at 4907 West Fulton Street and his funeral mass was held at St. Thomas Aquinas Church located at 5112 West Washington Boulevard.
+Officer O’Donnell was waked at his residence located at 4907 West Fulton Street.
+His funeral mass was held at St. Thomas Aquinas Church located at 5112 West Washington Boulevard.
 He was laid to rest on June 12 1931 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 2, Lot 35, Block 11, Section 32.